-- Get paid, promptly.
+- Get paid promptly.
 An invoice provides an opportunity to outline, in detail, the full extent of the services provided.
 This helps to ensure you get paid on time and avoid underpayment.
-It also helps clients to stay organised in regards to what they owe you and when, as you set a deadline for the payment and charge a late fee where appropriate.
+It also helps clients to stay organised regarding what they owe you and when, as you set a deadline for the payment and charge a late fee where appropriate.

 - Provide evidence in case of an audit.
 All businesses are liable to be audited, regardless of how well you report your revenue.
 With an organised, sequenced record of services provided and income received, your auditor will be confident in your legitimacy.